-Our neurologists at Clear Lake Specialties are devoted to treating their patients with the highest level of care possible.
+Our neurologists at CLS Health are devoted to treating their patients with the highest level of care possible.
 Dr. Khalil and Dr. Rashid take a personal approach to their medical care, understanding each patient’s individual needs.
 Our neurologists combine compassion and empathy with advanced medical knowledge to treat their patients and help them achieve optimal health.

 Neurology is the branch of medicine concerned with the study and treatment of disorders of the nervous system.
 The nervous system is a complex, sophisticated system that regulates and coordinates body activities.
 It has two major divisions:

 - Central Nervous System (CNS): the brain and spinal cord